Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/TROUBLESHOOTING.md

 ## Handling Azure Identity Exceptions

 ### AuthenticationFailedException
-Errors arising from authentication can be raised on any service client method that makes a request to the service.
-This is because the first time the token is requested from the credential is on the first call to the service, and any subsequent calls might need to refresh the token.
+Exceptions arising from authentication errors can be raised on any service client method that makes a request to the service.
+This is because the the token is requested from the credential on the first call to the service and on any subsequent than need to refresh the token.

 In order to distinguish these failures from failures in the service client Azure Identity classes raise the `AuthenticationFailedException` with details to the source of the error in the exception message as well as possibly the error message.
 Depending on the application, these errors may or may not be recoverable.